findcongwang/stockdata_capstone/README.md

 Below is the annotated model definitions and DBeaver data dictionary for the postgres database.

 * All tables are owned by user `stockdata`.
-* column descriptions on commented inline
+* Column descriptions on commented inline.

 ```python
 class Asset(Base):